 A: The main campus of DHM is located at 461 W. Huron St., Pontiac, Michigan, 48341; the same site of Oakland County’s first hospital which opened in 1910, and the same location of the former NOMC.
 In addition, there is an off-site Urgent Care center, Waterford Ambulatory Care Center, 1305 N. Oakland Blvd., Waterford, MI that provides a walk-in Urgent Care, X-Ray, CT Scan, Occupational Medicine, and Physical Therapy services.

 Q: Is there still an Emergency Center at Doctors’ Hospital?

-A: As of September 30, 2013, the Emergency Center at Doctors' Hospital became an Urgent Care Center, opened Monday-Sunday 11am-11pm.
-The Urgent Care setting is able to provide better, more timely care to our patients while reducing their health care costs.
+A: As of September 30, 2013, the Emergency Center at Doctors' Hospital became an Urgent Care setting and is able to provide better, more timely care to our patients while reducing their health care costs.

 Q: What other services does DHM offer?

 A: At DHM’s Main Campus: 461 W. Huron: Urgent Care, 10-room ICU, 8-suite surgical unit for most surgeries, Endoscopy, Radiology (including X-Ray, Mammography, CT Scan, & Nuclear Medicine testing), 30-bed Behavioral Medicine unit, on-site Lab, an award-winning Family Medicine Residency program, Physical Therapy (out-patient), and med/surg patient unit.
 They also operate The Pain Relief Center

 , a specialty clinic for treating chronic pain.

 Q: Who is running the hospital?

 A: Effective July 2013, John Ponczocha was appointed as President & CEO by the Board of Directors.